vermaph/04-Projects/README.md

 Hello there visitor.

-* This is my repository for some of the work I have been doing since August 2017
+* This is my repository for all the work I have coded in R (upcoming Python) in last 1 year.
+It includes assignment submissions for different courses I have undertaken towards my degree "Master of Science - Business Analytics"

-* Check out my pet projects folder (more projects coming up...)

 * This repository is most useful for a recruiter who wants to evaluate my way/style of writing codes

 * You would also like to checkout my Rpubs profile: https://rpubs.com/vermaph & Tableau public profile: https://public.tableau.com/profile/piyush.verma#!/

-* If you like my work, a word of appreciation will make my day and critical suggestions will help me move forward.
-Send both of them to: piyushverma.iitkgp@gmail.com
+* Very soon, I will be adding codes for some of my pet projects

 Have a great day !!